 The beginning of the new year is a favourite time to set ourselves new goals for the months ahead.
 Often top of the list is some form of exercise regime.
 If running is on your list, it may be that you want to start for the first time, make it a more consistent habit or perhaps you’ve targeted a race or some other kind of challenge that will require you to take your running to a new level.

 Having the drive to initially get going and then to stick with the plan can be a challenge for all of us, whether we’re a beginner or a seasoned pro.
 So where might a mindful approach to running help you build a habit or achieve your goals?
-Here’s a tried-and-tested RUN:ZEN formula we invite you to explore, that can be applied to each individual run.
+Here’s a tried-and-tested RUN:ZEN formula that can be applied to your longer term plans as well as to each individual run.
 Understand your motivation, clarify your intention and pay attention.

 Why do you run?
 Becoming clear about what is motivating us to run is important because our motivation forms the psychological and emotional backdrop to our running that will to a large extent inform our attitude, how we approach and experience our runs, and may influence our intentions and goals both more generally and during specific runs.
-From our experience at RUN:ZEN we have found that how we approach our running is often not dissimilar to how we approach our life in general.
+How we approach our running is often not dissimilar to how we approach our life in general.

 And why learn to run mindfully?
 When we ask this question at our workshops, the typical motivations participants identify are to reduce the risk of injury, improve their performance and efficiency, and maybe most importantly to bring back more enjoyment to their running which in itself will tend to support a greater sense of all-round wellbeing.